Last updated: 19JUL2021 (see Changelog for details)

-Open up AutoPlugin II, then go to Plugins for Vita > Install Plugins, and install the following plugins:
+Open up AutoPlugin II, then go to Plugins for Vita > Install Plugins, and install one of the following plugins:

-NoNpDrm by The OfficialFlow v1.2 NoNpDrm Unofficial by LMAN v1.4
+NoNpDrm by The OfficialFlow v1.2 (preferred) NoNpDrm Unofficial by LMAN v1.4

-Once they have been installed, let’s re-install them in a different path to ensure that they’re fully loaded.
+Once it has been installed, let’s re-install it in a different path to ensure that they’re fully loaded.
 Press the TRIANGLE button to change the custom install path from ur0:tai/ to ur0:tai/plugins/ instead.
-Reinstall these plugins again.
+Reinstall the plugin again.
 This is a redundant step but will ensure that everything works smoothly.